Posts

 Image

 There's a lot of meat to this "tween" novel.
-Quite enjoyable and discussion-provoking Emma Clayton The Roar is a more "kiddie" book than I normally read.
+Quite enjoyable and discussion-provoking Published in 2009.
+The Roar is a more "kiddie" book than I normally read.
 This one is aimed at the tween crowd (the book says down to grade 3 but I can't really imagine anyone under the age of 10 getting into it) and I found it to be quite compelling despite being aimed at the younger set and the occasional clunky simile and/or phrase.
-The Roar has a sequel called The Whisper , which is soon to be published.
-The book is set in a dismal future in which religion is gone (not really mentioned but people say, "My odd!" rather than "My God!") and the environment has been destroyed by mankind to kill of the animals.
+The Roar has a sequel called The Whisper.
+The book is set in a dismal future in which religion is gone (not really mentioned but people say, "My odd!" rather than "My God!") and the environment has been destroyed by mankind in order to kill of the animals.
 45 years before the story an animal "plague" caused all of the animals to attack people in a crazed frenzy.
-So, people retreated to just a few countries (UK, Canada and a few others), became part of a highly stratified socie
+So, people retreated to just a few countries (UK, Canada and a few others), became part of a highly stratified society with lots of urban ...

 Hitler Youth: Growing Up In Hitler's Shadow by Susan Campbell Bartoletti